MJUrian-Learner/TemplateVaults/README.md

 # 🧱 Template Vault

 A growing collection of reusable templates and starter kits for building SaaS apps, tools, and full-stack projects.
-Built and curated by Michael for faster and cleaner development workflows.
+Built and curated by MJ for faster and cleaner development workflows.

 ---